AngleProtocol/angle-docs/borrowing-module/vaults/fees.md

 Similarly than at mint, the protocol can charge a fee to users repaying their debt towards the protocol.
 In practice, this means that a user repaying 110 agEUR of debt would have to bring 111.1 agEUR if there is a 1% repaying fee.

-As for the mint fee, the repay fee should be set to 0 for all vaults.
+As for the mint fee, the repay fee is most often set to 0, and you should check the [analytics](https://analytics.angle.money) to check whether there has been updates.

 ### Liquidation Surcharge

 In the event of a [liquidation](../../new-module/liquidations.md), the protocol captures a fee called the liquidation surcharge.
 This is taken from the amount of stablecoins sent by the liquidators to pay back the debt of the vault.

+Its value is usually around 2%.

 ### Putting this all together

-If we try to consolidate all of this, we see that the fee structure in this module is not very complex.
-Basically, users pay three types of fees to the protocol in the form of an increase of their debt that will need to be paid back or collateralized.
+In summary, users pay three types of fees to the protocol in the form of an increase of their debt that will need to be paid back or collateralized.

-This debt increase through fees happen at three moments:
+This debt increase through fees happen at four moments:

 1. When minting agTokens if there is a **mint fee** (which is optional)
 2. During the life of the vault if agTokens is borrowed, through the **stability fee**
+3. When repaying an agToken debt if there is a **repay fee** (optional as well)
-3. When a partial liquidation happens, through the **liquidation surcharge**
+4. When a liquidation happens, through the **liquidation surcharge**

 ## Bad debt